rucio/rucio/doc/rucio-server.md

 # Configure Apache

-This final step is usually the most complicated one in getting a WSGI service up and running.
-As Debian and Ubuntu also separate the Apache configuration files into subdirectories and use includes heavily, the templates from the CentOS dockers will have to be split and adapted a bit.
+This final step is usually the most complicated one: how to get the WSGI service up and running.
+As Debian and Ubuntu also separate the Apache configuration files into subdirectories and use *include* statements heavily, the templates from the CentOS dockers will have to be split and adapted a bit.